PUT-JUG/proj-mp/src/Topic 2 - ROS and point clouds.md

 ---

-# Part 1: Mapping and Navigation in a Simple Environment
+# Part 1: 2D Point Cloud SLAM and Navigation in a Simple Environment

 In this part, you’ll use a simulated Turtlebot3 to build a 2D map with SLAM and navigate it with AMCL.

 ## Key Concepts
 - **SLAM (Simultaneous Localization and Mapping)**: A technique where a robot builds a map of an unknown area while tracking its position.
-We’ll use Cartographer, a Google-developed SLAM system that creates maps from LIDAR data using graph optimization.
+Here, we will use [Cartographer](https://google-cartographer-ros.readthedocs.io/en/latest/algo_walkthrough.html), a Google-developed SLAM system that creates maps from [LIDAR](https://en.wikipedia.org/wiki/Lidar) data using graph optimization.

 <figure align="center">
 <img src="https://www.mathworks.com/discovery/slam/_jcr_content/mainParsys/band_1231704498_copy/mainParsys/lockedsubnav/mainParsys/columns_39110516/6046ff86-c275-45cd-87bc-214e8abacb7c/columns_463008322/7b029c5b-9826-4f96-b230-9a6ec96cb4ab/image.adapt.full.medium.png/1720000528959.png"
-alt="Advantages of cleaning robots using SLAM." width=60%>
+alt="Advantages of cleaning robots using SLAM." width=70%>
 <figcaption>Advantages of cleaning robots using SLAM. <a href="https://www.mathworks.com/discovery/slam.html"><sup>source</sup></a></figcaption>
 </figure>

-- **AMCL (Adaptive Monte Carlo Localization)**: A method to locate a robot on a known map using particle filters — “guesses” of the robot’s position that refine over time.
+- **AMCL (Adaptive Monte Carlo Localization)**: A method to locate a robot on a known map using particle filter.
+Particles are “guesses” of the robot’s position.

 <figure align="center">
 <img